everyday-cc/ai/_companies/foodvisor.io.md

 ---
 name: "Foodvisor"
-overview: "At Foodvisor we believe that healthy eating leads to a healthier lifestyle."
+overview: "Your personal nutrition and wellbeing guide. \nGet your custom program created by nutritionists on the app and start your journey to a healthier, happier you ✌"
 type: "profile"
 heat: 50